 Tee is currently chief operating officer of the NHS Confederation, before that, he was Permanent Secretary Government Communication.

 IPSO is due to start work in the autumn, replacing the Press Complaints Commission.
-It says that more than 90 per cent of the UK's national press and the majority of regional press and major magazine publishers have already elected to be subject to its
+It says that more than 90 per cent of the UK's national press and the majority of regional press and major magazine publishers have already elected to be subject

 The British government has opened up a public consultation about implementing Section 40 of the Crime and Courts Act 2013.
 Let the government know what you think about this disgraceful press censorship law